How LLC Owners Save on Taxes in 2026

 9. QBI Deduction — Trades Contractors Are NOT SSTB

 This is a critical planning point.
 Electricians, plumbers, HVAC contractors, and other skilled trades professionals are NOT classified as a “specified service trade or business” under IRC §199A.
-They can claim the full 20% QBI deduction on qualified business income.
+They can claim the full 23% QBI deduction (OBBBA increased from 20%) on qualified business income.
 For a trades contractor with $150,000 of QBI and taxable income below the $197,300 (single) / $394,600 (MFJ) threshold, the QBI deduction is $30,000 — a significant deduction that reduces the effective tax rate on business income.
 Above the threshold, the deduction is limited to the greater of 50% of W-2 wages or 25% of W-2 wages plus 2.5% of qualified property, which is why S-Corp election (which creates W-2 wages) is particularly valuable for high-income trades contractors.

 10. Subcontractor Payments — Form 1099-NEC Requirements